 Initiation: A ceremony in which a pledged member becomes an active member

-Inter-Sorority Council (ISC): The governing body of the campus sororities and women's fraternities.
+Interfraternity Council: The governing body of the campus fraternities.

 Legacy: A person whose direct relative (parent, sibling, grandparents) is an alumna or active member of a fraternity/sorority.
 Legacy stipulations differ for each sorority and fraternity